HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Bar charts must start at zero

-Unlike line charts, bar or column charts need to have their value axis start at zero.
+Bar charts use *length* to represent value, therefore their value axis *must start at zero*.
+That applies to column and area charts as well.
 This is to ensure that a bar twice the length of another bar represents twice its value.
 The Figure
 <a href="#fig:design-principles-start-at-zero">51</a> shows a good and a
 bad example.